erickTornero/blog/content/post/ambrl.md

 author: "Erick Tornero"
 ---

-Introduction to the basics on model-based reinforcement learning and the recent advances on this topic.
+Reinforcement learning is a very interesting research topic, in recent years, their applications and their performance have been growing quickly.
+In this blog post, we present the basics of model-based reinforcement learning and its recent advances.

 <!--more-->
 ## Introduction